 Ironically, only a few decades later King Hattuşili moved his court to the site of his predecessor’s frenzy and established the city that would henceforth become the glorious capital of the Hittite Empire.
 Covering an area of nearly 2 km2 and boasting an estimated population of 40.000-50.000 people, Hattuşa, at the height of her power, easily competed with other major urban centres of the Ancient East.

 The city was divided into Upper and Lower Town and enclosed by a 6,5-kilometre-long wall shielding it from enemy attacks.
 While the Lower Town housed the residential and commercial quarters, the Upper Town featured the palace of Büyükkale, lavish seat of the Hittite kings, and the temple district.

-As the realm grew, so did Hattuşa, and the Hittite pantheon.
-Adopting an incredibly pragmatic approach towards the religions of their subjugated foes, foreign deities were simply added to the ever-growing pantheon.
-The Hittites defined themselves as “believers of a thousand gods” and Hattuşa with its numerous sanctuaries and temples was hailed the “City of a Thousand Gods”.
-Thus far, the remains of no less than 31 different temples have been found on the site.
+As the realm grew, so did Hattuşa and the Hittite religion.
+Adopting an incredibly pragmatic approach towards the numerous believes of their subjugated foes, foreign deities were simply added to the ever-growing pantheon, as the Hittites saw themselves as “believers of a thousand gods”.
+Hattuşa, with her countless sanctuaries and temples, was hailed the “City of a Thousand Gods”, and thus far, the remains of no less than 31 different temples have been found on the site.